 On Friday morning, M. Macron arrived in Bratislava – the second French President to visit the Slovak capital since 1993 – where he was welcomed by his counterpart Andrej Kiska, with whom he discussed a number of bilateral and EU-related issues.
 During the joint press conference that followed, Macron hailed Slovakia as being in the core of the EU, while Kiska underlined that his country’s EU membership was of “vital interest”.

-In the afternoon, M. Macron held talks with Slovakia’s Prime Minister Peter Pellegrini and the two leaders attended the “Shaping the Future of Europe” citizens consultation organized by think-tank Globsec.
+In the afternoon, M. Macron held talks with Slovakia’s Prime Minister Peter Pellegrini, who replaced long-time PM Robert Fico earlier this year in the wake of public anger over the murder of investigative journalist Jan Kuciak.
+The two leaders attended the “Shaping the Future of Europe” citizens consultation organized by think-tank Globsec.
 Similar citizens consultations were held in Prague last May in presence of Czech Prime Minister Andrej Babis and France’s Europe Minister Nathalie Loiseau (you can read our report of the event here).

 Second stop: the Czech Republic

 On Friday evening, M. Macron traveled to Prague to meet with Czech President Milos Zeman.
 He also held talks with Prime Minister Andrej Babis, congratulated Czechs for the 100th anniversary of Czechoslovakia, celebrated the following day, and again delivered a strong plea in favour of deeper EU integration.
 M. Macron often repeated he doesn’t believe in the East-West divide and said France stood by the Czech Republic’s side as it did 100 years ago.
 The inflammatory issue of migration was hardly mentioned during the short press conference both leaders held after their talks.